gekatateam/neptunus/plugins/processors/starlark/README.md

  - `copy() event Event` - copy event
  - `clone() event Event` - clone event

+Also, you can create a new event using `newEvent(key String)` builtin function.

 The Starlark script must have a `process` function that accepts an event and returns an event, events list or **None**.
 If function does not exists it is a compilation error, if it have other signature, it is a runtime error.

 Minimalistic example: